slaviqueue/rio/README.md

 values result is do_some_more_complex_stuff '<|' do_complex_stuff '<|' do_stuff '<|' 4
 ```

 That's all, you had to write just a single line of code to be able to use f-sharp's pipe operator.
-But in exchange, you've now got a possibility to define any operator you want by just creating a function with any name you want.
+But in exchange, you've  got a possibility to define any operator you wish by just creating a function with any name you want.

 ```
 value >>> is function of (value) do log(value) end